Exfoliating Your Skin – Secrets Explained

 If you notice allergy you should stop exfoliating and investigate the cause immediately.
 The usual culprits are the chemicals found in cleansers and to a lesser extent if you treat your skin too enthusiastically.
 You should avoid exfoliating too often – a couple times a week should normally be enough to keep your skin healthy and glowing.

-By Kathryn Smith
+Recent Posts by Kathryn Smith